 Because a financial goal like becoming debt-free requires a plan, that plan required communication.
 It meant my husband and I were going to sit down regularly and talk about our budget, our spending, and our money goals.
 This seeped in to other areas, like how we were doing emotionally with all this, and how our desires for the future depended so much on our financial health.
 It opened the doors to talk about deeper things that really matter, so our relationship deepened.

 Because we wanted to be debt-free so badly, it dimmed the sparkle to other money desires.

 We could taste the benefits of debt-free living, since every month we were closer to our goal.
 Not owing a dime to anyone became more delectable than any whirlwind vacation or new kitchen appliance.
 Sure, those things are nice, but they just started seeming… unnecessary, once we were unified in our worthy financial goal.
-Our souls’ desires aligned closer to those things in life that really matter, and we liked caring about the things God cares about, instead of what the culture tells us to love.
+Our souls’ desires aligned closer to those things in life that really matter, instead of what the culture tells us to love.

 Because we finally had a workable financial plan, we had hope.

 We know what it’s like to just assume you’ll have school loans forever.
 We never had a big shovel, so digging out of our debt hole, however small, seemed impossible.
 But once we unified and set this goal, it seemed reachable.

 I’m not talking about a vague goal like “becoming debt-free.”
 We had a specific goal of completely paying of X dollars by X date.
 We decided that all the money coming from this blog would go to my school loans.
 There would be no extra splurges in life.
 It wasn’t easy—it was work.
 But we had hope, and that made all the difference.
 We woke up, excited and eager to see how we could throw more money toward our goal.

 Because we had financial hope, we decided to change our family tree.